Friday , March 27th, 2026

 GS370 3:15 PM - 4:15 PM

-Speaker: Kelly Barta, ITSAN
+Speaker: Kelly Barta

 While progress has been made in recent years to better understand Topical Steroid Withdrawal Syndrome (TSW), patient and caregiver concerns continue to escalate, and awareness of the condition is slow to reach health care practitioners.
 This session will provide an overview of the latest knowledge around the condition, current challenges in both medical and patient communities, and how dermatology nurses can best identify TSW and help patients suffering from this debilitating condition.
 There will be time for question and answers at the end of the presentation as well as an engaging activity in the sharing of knowledge as patient advocates and nurses to develop a patient and HCP friendly shared decision making tool in order to maximize the efficiency of clinical visits and mitigate patient stress.